minkezhang/cachepp/README.md

 Documentation
 ----

 Documentation is currently being added.
 The root directory for all documentation is at [docs](docs/).
-The documenation index is found at [docs/index.md](docs/index.md)
+The documentation index is found at [docs/index.md](docs/index.md)

 #### Quick Resources: